Nutrition and Diet (cont.)

 Vitamin D is needed for healthy bones by maintaining normal blood levels of calcium and phosphorus and for maintenance of a healthy immune system.
 A deficiency in children can result in rickets, and a deficiency in adults can cause osteomalacia.
 An inadequate diet, limited exposure to sunlight, and malabsorption can cause the deficiency.
 Dietary sources of vitamin D are

-Vitamin K is probably most well-known by those who take blood-thinning medications.
-Vitamin K plays a crucial role in blood clotting and needs to be monitored when taking these medications.
 Without vitamin K, your blood would not clot, so it is essential for everyone.
 Vitamin K is also needed for bone proteins.
 Some vitamin K can be made in the intestines.
 When people take antibiotics that kill the beneficial and harmful bacteria in the intestines, it puts them at risk for a vitamin K deficiency.
 Dietary sources of vitamin K include

 Nutrition and Healthy Eating Resources